deepraj1729/Tensorflow-Installation/README.md

 # Tensorflow-Installation
-Easy Installation of Tensorflow using CPU and GPU support
+Easy Installation of Tensorflow for both CPU and GPU support

 # Requirements: